cloudflare/cloudflare-docs/content/kv/api/read-key-value-pairs.md

 {{</definitions>}}

 The `get()` method may return stale values.
-If a given key has recently been read in a given location, writes or updates to the key made in other locations may take up to 60 seconds to display.
+If a given key has recently been read in a given location, writes or updates to the key made in other locations may take up to 60 seconds (or the duration of the `cacheTtl`) to display.

 ### `getWithMetadata()` method